colinyjchung/jinnzhong/content/tracker/index.md

 [^36]: Neil Druckmann, Halley Gross, & Craig Mazin
 [^37]: [E0B: Gnosis, Spenser Sabine, Cmdr.
 Skyblade, and Tsuminagai](https://journal.jinnzhong.com/rcr-fabult-e0b-gnosis-spenser-sabine-cmdr.-skyblade-and-tsuminagai/), Glausers
 [^38]: E.E.
 Hibbard, Stan Asch, Cliff Young, Bernardo Bailey, Ben Flinton, Irwin Hasen, Sheldon Moldoff, and Sheldon Mayer
+[^39]: The Secret of the Space Souvenirs, Superman in the White House!, and The Super-Sergeant
+[^40]: The Super-Sword, Mrs. Superman, and The Steeplejack of Steel
+[^41]: Al Plastino, Kurt Schaffenberger, and Wayne Boring
+[^42]: Lois Lane's Super-Dream, Clark Kent's College Days, and Superman's New Power
+[^43]: Superman's Hunt for Clark Kent, The Spell of the Shandu Clock, The Two Faces of Superman!